Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Introduction

-1. We need to assume that at equilibrium, a local pairing amplitude exists so that a phase of the local pairing order parameter, $\Delta_{\alpha,j}(r) = | \, \Delta_{\alpha,j} (r)\, | \, e^{ i\phi_{\alpha,j}(r)}$, is defined.
-Here $\alpha = 1,2$ labels the top and bottom layer within a bilayer labeled by $j$, and $r$ is the in-plane coordinate.
-The phase $\phi_{\alpha,j}$ has short range order with coherence length $\xi$ which can be very short, perhaps a few lattice spacings.
-We further assume that the Josephson coupling between layers 1 and 2 within a given bilayer is strong enough to give some correlation between $\phi_{1,j}$ and $\phi_{2,j}$.
+1. We need to assume that at equilibrium, a local pairing amplitude exists so that a phase of the local pairing order parameter, $\Delta_{\alpha,j}(\vec{r}) = | \, \Delta_{\alpha,j} (\vec{r})\, | \, e^{ i\phi_{\alpha,j}(\vec{r})}$, is defined.
+Here $\alpha = 1,2$ labels the top and bottom layer within a bilayer labeled by $j$, and $\vec{r}$ is the in-plane coordinate.
+The phase $\phi_{\alpha,j}$ has short range order with correlation length $\xi$ which can be very short, as little as a few times the zero temperature coherence length $\xi_0$ of the superconductor which is about 2 nm.
+We require the correlation length $\xi$ to be larger than $\xi_0$ for the local pairing amplitude to be established, but it cannot be too large as temperature increases from $T_c$ towards $T^*$ in order for observables such as fluctuation conductivity and diamagnetism to be small enough to be unobservable.
+On the other hand, the correlation between members of a bilayer can be much longer.
+This is because the Josephson coupling between layers 1 and 2 within a given bilayer in YBCO is quite strong, enough to give significant correlation between $\phi_{1,j}$ and $\phi_{2,j}$ up to relatively high $T$.
 This is shown schematically in Fig. \ref{fig:plasmon}c.
-A more microscopic picture is that the phase is disordered by vortices as in the standard Berezinskii, Kosterlitz, Thouless (BKT) formalism, but the vortices are bound between layers 1 and 2.
-On the other hand, they are pancake vortices as far as inter-bilayer order is concerned due to the weak Josephson coupling between bilayers, i.e. vortices on different bilayers are uncorrelated.
-There is evidence for this kind of intra-bilayer coherence from the observation of the transverse plasmon mode in optical conductivity up to 180K\cite{dubroka2011evidence}.
-However, up to now there has been no direct evidence for pairing amplitude that survives up to 350K.
-So this assumption is untested, but at the same time, if verified, has an important impact on our understanding of the pseudogap phase.
+In a more microscopic cartoon picture, we consider an intermediate temperature range where the coherence length is long enough such that free vortices are identifiable in each layer as in the standard Berezinskii, Kosterlitz, Thouless (BKT) formalism, but the vortices are bound between layers 1 and 2.
+These vortices lead to short range order in the phases $\phi_1$ and $\phi_2$ of each layer, but does not disorder the relative phase $\phi_1-\phi_2$.
+This kind of intra-bilayer coherence will give rise to a transverse Josephson plasmon mode.
+There is evidence for the existence of this mode in optical conductivity up to 180K\cite{dubroka2011evidence}.
+However, up to now there has been no direct evidence for pairing amplitude that survives up to $ T^* \approx 400K$.
+So our assumption is untested, but at the same time, if verified, has an important impact on our understanding of the pseudogap phase.

+2. The interlayer Josephson coupling energy scales with the square of the Josephson plasmon frequency.
+In YBCO at low temperatures, the frequency ratio between the lower and upper Josephson plasmons is approximately an order of magnitude, implying that intra- and inter-bilayer couplings differ by a factor of 100.
+Consequently, we assume that Cooper pair tunneling between bilayers is negligible within the pseudogap regime.

+3. In view of ref.\citenum{taherian24}, we assume that the drive couples to two phonons at $\approx$17 and 20 THz and the difference frequency parametrically couples to two lower plasmon modes that are derived under condition 1 above.
+This is illustrated in Fig. \ref{fig:Parametric}a,b.